 "Be Active"

-Get at least 30 minutes of moderate physical activity (such as a brisk walk) at least five days a week.
+Get at least 150 minutes of moderate physical activity (such as a brisk walk) each week for 30 minutes a day, five days a week.
+Do muscle-strengthening activities (such as weightlifting or push-ups) at least 2 days a week.

 You can find opportunities for physical activity through NYC Parks, such as free Shape Up NYC classes.
+Some parks have outdoor fitness equipment for adults.
 There are also indoor recreation center memberships available, including discounts for seniors ages 62 and older, veterans, young adults, youth and people with disabilities.

-If you're older than 60, you can find heart healthy activities at a nearby senior center.
+If you're older than 60, you can find heart healthy activities at a nearby older adult center.

 For more exercise tips: